mathworks/Simscape-Battery-Electric-Vehicle-Model/docs/MATLAB-Testing-Framework.md

 [url-testmanager]: https://www.mathworks.com/help/matlab-test/ref/matlabtestmanager-app.html

-Each unit test comes with a test runner script (`*_runtests.m`).
-You can use test runner scripts to run tests programmatically.
+You can run tests programmatically or interactively.
-These test files are stored in the `Test` folders.
-Similar to the Test Browser, the test runner script runs tests and reports pass/fail summary.
-It also measures MATLAB Code coverage for files listed in the test runner script and generates a coverage report.

-Starting from R2023b, you can also run tests with the new `buildtool` command from [MATLAB Build Tool][url-buildtool].
+To run tests programmatically, use the `buildtool` command provided by the [MATLAB Build Tool][url-buildtool].
+To run tests interactively, open the `buildfile.m` file in MATLAB Editor and use the Run Build button in the Editor toolstrip.
+The Project toolstrip also has a Run Build button which is linked to the `buildfile.m` file in the project root folder.
 MATLAB Build Tool supports not only unit test, but also code coverage measurement, code issues checking, custom tasks, building task dependencies, and more.
-Programmatic test execution in this project will eventually be migrated to MATLAB Build Tool.

 [url-buildtool]: https://mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html

 [Code Analyzer app][url-analyzer] can identify issues in the code files.
-You can open the app by clicking Code Analyzer shortcut button in the Project Shortcuts tab.

 [url-analyzer]: https://mathworks.com/help/matlab/ref/codeanalyzer-app.html